moshner/automateyourlife.org/src/_posts/2017-06-01-no-alexa-needed.md

 excerpt: "A.I. is helpful but passive automation means never having to worry again"
 ---

 Home automation devices all are the rage right now.
-Amazon [link], Apple [link], Google [link], Mycroft [link] are all making hardware in the hopes that you will use their artificial intelligence to make your life easier.
+[Amazon](https://www.amazon.com/Amazon-Echo-Bluetooth-Speaker-with-WiFi-Alexa/dp/B00X4WHP5E), [Apple](https://www.apple.com/homepod/), [Google](https://madeby.google.com/home/), [Mycroft](https://mycroft.ai/) are all making hardware in the hopes that you will use their artificial intelligence to make your life easier.
 From “Okay Google, play some Muse” to “Alexa, tell me a joke” these devices are designed make your life easier by not having to walk to your computer or pull out your phone.

 These home AI can do so much for us as personal assistants, like these custom tasks [link].
 But there are more things I find myself wishing these wonderful future machines could do for me.
 I really wish I could offload some of the remembering and worrying that my poor brain gets bogged down with.